memgraph/docs/docs/reference-guide/indexing.md

 ### Label index

 Memgraph will not automatically index labeled data.
-If you want to optimize queries that fetch nodes by label you need to perform the indexing.
+If you want to optimize queries that fetch nodes by label, you need to perform the indexing.

 ```cypher
 CREATE INDEX ON :Person;